NCERT textbook controversies: Saffronisation 2002 to 2003

+Plagiarism 2003

+NCERT also attracted plagiarism accusations in 2003, mainly from the Frontline Magazine published by The Hindu.
+Contemporary World History, a textbook for Class 12, was found to contain several sections lifted from World Civilizations – Their History and Their Culture, authored by Edward MacNall Burns, Philip Lee Ralph, Robert E. Lerner and Standish Meacham.
+The latter book, published by American publishers W.W.
+Norton & Company Inc., has a special Indian edition, which is the only authorised, complete and unabridged reprint of the latest American edition.

+During the UPA government (2004–2014)

+De-saffronisation 2004

-The NDA was defeated in the elections of 2004 and the new UPA government pledged to "de-saffronise" textbooks and curricula nationwide and restore the secular character of education.
-In March, the UPA Government released new NCERT textbooks, based on the texts used before the controversial 2002 updates.
-The Ministry of Human Resource Development, which oversaw this project, stated that it had made only minor modifications to the books that predated the "saffronised" era.
+The NDA was defeated in the elections of 2004, and the new UPA government pledged to "de-saffronise" textbooks and curricula nationwide, and to restore the secular character of education.
+In March, the new NCERT textbooks were released, based on the texts used before the controversial 2002 updates.
+The Ministry of Human Resource Development, which oversaw this project, stated that it made only minor modifications to the books that predated the "saffronised" era.
 In Delhi, the Directorate of Education, in collaboration with the State Council of Educational Research and Training, prepared 47 new textbooks, and other state governments were expected to do likewise.
 In June 2004, a panel, composed of J. S. Grewal, Barun De and S. Settar, was constituted by the NCERT to review the new textbooks.
 This panel suggested that the textbooks that were being used in school syllabuses had poor content, were presented shoddily, and contained significant amounts of irrelevant information.
-The panel recommended, to the Human Resource Development (HRD) minister, that the new books not be used until the defects could be resolved.
+The panel recommended to the Human Resource Development (HRD) Minister that the new books not be used until the defects could be resolved.
 This led the Delhi students to use textbooks that were used in school syllabuses from the pre-"saffronised" period.

 Press reports indicated that the rush to "de-saffronise" school texts resulted in Urdu versions not being ready for the academic year, which began in April.
 The reports asserted that this failure hurt Urdu-speaking students by depriving them of needed textbooks.
-The NCERT denied the claims.
+NCERT, however, denied these claims.

-Controversies during UPA government (2004-2014)

-The UPA and previous Congress-led governments have been accused by the BJP of revising history to present a Marxist bias, and whitewashing the record of Muslim atrocities to acquire Muslim votes.

-Amendments were made in history textbook for Class XII in lessons on Sikhism after protest from Sikh organisations in 2006.
-In 2012, there were protests for removal of controversial anti-Hindi agitation and a Ambedkar cartoon.
+Sikhism 2006

+In 2006, the NCERT decided to amend a paragraph in its Class 12 History textbook, Modern India, after Sikh organisations protested "objectionable" references to Guru Gobind Singh.
+The original paragraph stated that Emperor Bahadur Shah tried to "conciliate the rebellious Sikhs" by making peace with Guru Gobind Singh and offering him a high mansab.
+The revised version changed this to state that Sikhs raised a revolt under Guru Gobind Singh in the early 18th century and, after his death, under Banda Bahadur.
+The CBSE subsequently instructed schools to use the new paragraph and not to teach the original.